97% of all business calls end up as voicemail messages.

 Bonus: Information about a follow-up

-However, make sure to provide some context of the follow up in the voicemail.
-If not, your follow up may be mistaken for a promotional message and be ignored.
+However, make sure to provide some context for the follow-up in the voicemail.
+If not, your voicemail message may be mistaken for a promotional message and be ignored.

 The voicemail script above is straightforward and packed with value.
 However, it’s important to note that delivery is everything.